 Fingerprints: Overstatement --- testimony of a match --- United States v.
 Campbell, 2012 WL 2373037 (N.D.
-Ga.): The court denied a motion to exclude expert testimony that the defendant's fingerprint matched a latent print.
+Ga.): The court denied a motion to exclude expert testimony that the defendant's fingerprint was a "match" to a latent print.
 The defendant cited the NAS critique on fingerprint methodology.
 The court relied on precedent: